sferik/t-ruby/README.md

 **On Windows**, you can install Ruby with [RubyInstaller][].

-Once you've verified that Ruby is installed, type:
+Once you've verified that Ruby is installed:

     gem install t